Board of Directors

 When appointing Board members, AFNWA takes into consideration:

-First Nations leadership: The Board includes up to 15 members with over twothirds being First Nations representatives.
-Currently, AFNWA has seven (7) Chiefs on its Board, a Regional Chief, and a technical expert experienced in First Nations organizations.
+First Nations leadership: The Board includes up to 15 members with majority being First Nations representatives.
+Currently, AFNWA has seven (7) Chiefs on its Board, the interim AFN National Chief, and three (3) technical experts experienced in First Nations organizations.

 Selection: Future Board members are selected by the ownership (Chiefs of member communities) to serve on the Board at the Annual General Meeting (AGM).